nlauchande/shuri/capstore_proposal.md

 Santander Customer Transaction Prediction (Kaggle Competition)

 ### Domain Background
 Financial services are at the cornerstone of the modern society opportunity value chain for indivuals and business.
-Santander is a bank
+Santander is a bank that thrives to know their customers better to serve them correctly.
+Part of providing the customers with the right financial choices is to be able to know and predict their desires [1] .

 ### Problem Statement

-The goal of this project is to predict which type of transactions belongs each observation of the dataset and create a prototype of open source re-usable pipeline for the same type of problems.
+The goal of this project is to predict which type of transactions belongs each observation of the dataset and create a prototype of open source re-usable pipeline for binary classification of financial transactions given features for a customer and training data.

 ### Datasets and Inputs